-Incentives might be existing for certain markets, e.g. partial refunds for certain products driven by government incentives.
+For some certain markets incentives might exist, e.g. partial refunds for certain products driven by government incentives.
 When considering these benefits, you should also be sure to identify who the benefactor will be: Will it be the customer?
 Will it be your company directly?
 Incentives tend to increase the overall market in China while not having a direct benefit for a single manufacturer, especially not international ones.